Can a network that consists of tens of billions of connected devices – which try to engage with billions of consumers – ever be personalised?

 Here at Idomoo, where we create personalised videos, our team was determined to learn the answer.
 As part of our quest, we partnered with leading brands (Cadbury and Johnny Walker), ad agencies (Saatchi and Ogilvy), and IoT tech platforms (Evrythng.com) to find out.

-Our aim was to create an intersection between the IoT and video narratives, by essentially connecting stories to personalized data.
-To achieve this, we traveled back a decade or two, and examined how personalization once thrived in the context of gift giving.
+Our aim was to create an intersection between the IoT and video narratives, by essentially connecting stories to personalised data.
+To achieve this, we traveled back a decade or two, and examined how personalisation once thrived in the context of gift giving.

 Gift- giving of the Past

 Before the advent of online shopping, if you wanted to buy a box of chocolates or bottle of aged whiskey for a friend, you’d likely walk into an actual shop, purchase the gift, and attach a nice handwritten note.

 Today – particularly, if that friend lives thousands of miles away, you can buy these same gifts online, and choose from hundreds of options and special offers.

 A few clicks are all it takes to purchase the gift, and have it delivered to your friend by FedEx within 24 hours.
 Online retailers spend millions on digital advertising, branding and social campaigns to stand out from the crowd and capture your attention while shopping online.

 This is just one example of how technology has created unimaginable economies of scale and reach at the expense of customer engagement and brand loyalty.
 Unlike the past, relationships between brands and consumers today exist through a screen, and gifts once considered personal are reduced to transactions.